new experimental documentary

-Urban Video Project (UVP) and parent organization, Light Work, are pleased to announce the exhibition of Haunted Ethnography: new experimental documentary from February 16 – March 25, 2017 at UVP’s outdoor architectural projection venue at the Everson Museum of Art.
+Light Work’s Urban Video Project (UVP) is pleased to announce the exhibition Haunted Ethnography: new experimental documentary from February 16 – March 25, 2017 at UVP’s outdoor architectural projection venue at the Everson Museum of Art.
 The exhibition features the work of Carl Elsaesser, Sky Hopinka, and João Vieira Torres.

 Haunted Ethnography: new experimental documentary is a group exhibition and related indoor screening event showcasing several recent video and experimental film works by emerging artists exploring the rich but problematic genre of ethnographic documentary as a locus of aesthetic and conceptual innovation in the medium.
 In this selection of works, the boundary between the ethnographic and the auto-ethnographic blurs, and the traditional ethnographic “encounter with the other” becomes troubled, twinned, dislocated, haunted.